LumingSun/ML4DB-paper-list/README.md

 * Plan-Structured Deep Neural Network Models for Query Performance Prediction (arXiv 2019)

 * An End-to-End Learning-based Cost Estimator (arXiv 2019)(VLDB 2019)

+* Cost Models for Big Data Query Processing: Learning, Retrofitting, and Our Findings (2020)

+* DBMS Fitting: Why should we learn what we already know?
+(CIDR 2020)
 #### 并发
 ##### 静态
 * PQR: Predicting query execution times for autonomous workload management （ICAC 2008）